 Yes No None/ Negligible Don't Know Impact H/M/L Reasons for your decision (including evidence)/How might it impact?

-Age ✓ The installation of a screen separating the front seats Disability ✓ from the rear, could potentially have a negative impact on the ability for the driver to communicate effectively Gender Reassignment √ with passengers.
-This is likely to adversely affect the Marriage/Civil Partnership √ elderly and those with hearing difficulties.
-Pregnancy/Maternity √ Race √ Religion/Belief √ Sex √
+Age ✓

+Disability ✓

+Gender Reassignment ✓ There is no impact on any of these groups as the proposed policy amendments relate to the internal

+Marriage/Civil Partnership ✓ administrative processes of dealing with licence

+Pregnancy/Maternity ✓ applications and other amendments which will have a minor or no impact to existing licence holders.

+Race ✓

+Religion/Belief ✓

+Sex ✓

-Sexual orientation ✓
+Sexual orientation ✓ ,